HomeOnMars/projektoOmnijo/tek/Unuoj.md

   \approx 0.98516_D \  \textrm{C}
 $$

-Multiplied by 1/3 because quarks have -1/3 e or 2/3 e charges.
-Elektrio is short for Elektronkvarnitriono.
+Multiplied by 1/3 because quarks have -1/3 e or 2/3 e charges. *Elektrio* is short for *Elektronkvarnitriono*.

 ### Angulo